tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 ## The AJAX method from jQuery

-Probably the most useful method to know for showing code samples is the [`ajax` method from jQuery](http://api.jquery.com/jquery.ajax).
+If you're working with JavaScript and APIs, probably the most useful method to know for showing code samples is the [`ajax` method from jQuery](http://api.jquery.com/jquery.ajax).

 In brief, this `ajax` method takes one argument: `settings`.